xlavm-MEAN/login_reg_mysql/README.md

 # login_reg_mysql
 Application MEAN with Mysql for login and register of user

-# Versión
+# Version

 * Angular CLI: 9.0.7
 * Node: 12.16.1
 * OS: win32 x64

-# MEAN Login y Registro con MySQL y AWT
+# MEAN Login and Register with Token and MySQL

 ![MEAN Todo](screenshots/angular-login1.PNG)
 #